 - (2) All practitioners admitted before this Court for the purpose of participating in a particular proceeding pro hac vice shall be subject to the Local Rules of the United States District Court for the Eastern District of Virginia and the Federal Rules of Disciplinary Enforcement (Appendix B).
 Applicants for pro hac vice admission shall complete a written application certifying that they have read the Local Rules and shall pay the required fee to the Clerk.
-Federal government attorneys, whether they are United States Department of Justice attorneys, or assistant United States attorneys, or employed by any other federal agency, are not required to pay the admission fee if they are appearing on behalf of the United States.
 If the Court finds the application otherwise appropriate, upon payment of the required fee, the Court may order the pro hac vice admission of the applicant.
-Revenues from pro hac vice admission fees shall be deposited in the Court's non-appropriated funds account and disbursed by order of the chief judge of the district for such improvements to the Court's administration of justice as the chief judge finds appropriate. - (3) Except where a party conducts his or her own case, no pleading or notice required to be signed by counsel shall be filed unless signed by counsel who shall have been admitted to practice in this Court under subparagraphs (A), (B) and (C) of this Local Rule, with the office address where notice can be served upon said attorney, and who shall have such authority that the Court can deal with the attorney alone in all matters connected with the case.
+Revenues from pro hac vice admission fees shall be deposited in the Court's non-appropriated funds account and disbursed by order of the chief judge of the district for such improvements to the Court's administration of justice as the chief judge finds appropriate. - (3) Except where a party conducts his or her own case, no pleading or other filing required to be signed by an attorney shall be filed unless also signed by an attorney who is admitted or authorized to practice in this Court under subsections (C) or (D)(1), with the office address where notice can be served upon said attorney, and who shall have such authority that the Court can deal with the attorney alone in all matters connected with the case.
 Such appearance shall not be withdrawn without leave of the Court.
-Service of notice or other proceedings on such an attorney shall be equivalent to service on the parties for whom the attorney appeared.
+Service of notice or other proceedings on such an attorney shall be equivalent to service on the parties for whom the attorney appeared. - (F) Western District of Virginia: Any attorney admitted to practice in the Western District of Virginia who is an Active Member of the Virginia State Bar in good standing shall be permitted to practice in the Eastern District of Virginia upon the filing of a certificate from the Clerk of the Western District of Virginia showing that such attorney has been duly admitted to practice in that district. - (G) Filings and Appearances by Attorneys: Any attorney appearing before, or signing pleadings or other filings with the Court, must be admitted or authorized to practice under subsections (C), (D), (E), or (F).
+Attorneys admitted pro hac vice or authorized to practice before the Court under subsections (D)(2) or (E), must be accompanied at all hearings, pretrial matters, or trials by at least one attorney admitted or authorized to practice under subsections (C) or (D)(1).
+This obligation may not be avoided or delegated without leave of Court.
+Pleadings or other filings submitted by attorneys admitted pro hac vice or authorized to practice under subsections (D)(2) or (E), must also be signed by an attorney admitted or authorized to practice before the Court under subsections (C) or (D)(1).
+Any attorney who signs a pleading or other filing with the Court will be held accountable for the case by the Court.